SCIENCE, POWER AND RELIGION

 What is it that people want when they demand to be let into our schools to try and persuade children that the world is 6,000 years old and human beings co-existed with dinosaurs, against all the existing evidence?
 What is it that people want when they insist that our state health services should employ them to treat sick people with medicines and procedures based on unsupported ideas and whose efficacy has not been objectively supported?
-Or that universities should have Bachelor of Science degrees in their practices?
+Or that universities should have Bachelor of Science degrees devoted to such practices?
 What are these people after when they demand that that they be excused from the legal requirement that the claim for the curative value of any treatment should be scientifically supported?
-What is that people like astrologers and psychic mediums want when they refuse to contemplate the obvious fact that their methods are based on simple psychological techniques that have nothing to do with the planets or the life hereafter?
+What is that people like astrologers and psychic mediums want when they refuse to contemplate the obvious fact that their methods are based on simple psychological techniques that have nothing to do with the stars and planets or the life hereafter?

 They desire the same power that society grants to scientists.
 The power to interpret on our behalf what is true about the world we live in, about how we originated and what our place is in the universe, what is our likely destiny, what is best for us, what is wrong with us when we are ill, what the remedies are, and so on.
 And just like scientist they claim to have the relevant knowledge and expertise that most of us do not possess.
-But they want all this without the burden of accountability.
+But they want all this without the burden of true accountability.

-Perhaps I should add that the victim's brother declared that Allah - God - had sent the doctor down to save his brother.
+I am not a religious person, but I should add that the victim's brother declared that Allah - God - had sent the doctor down to save his brother.